 Information delivery moves to APIs, web portals and front-end distribution with real-time information available at every step.
 With all actors having a permissioned view of onboarding and transaction processes, transparency throughout the fund processing cycle is greatly enhanced.

-The advantages of a DLT infrastructure are indeed many.
+The advantages of a DLT infrastructure combined with SaaS for transfer agency are indeed many.
 It opens up the route to transfer agents being fully integrated throughout the distribution process while reducing their workloads.

 Most importantly, it puts the transfer agent in a position of being able to support investors, distributors and asset manager with new real-value services.
 To do this, operating models, processes and technology infrastructures must be reformed and DLT as the backbone is the way forward.